simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### <a name="CreateTexture"/>simul::crossplatform::Texture * CreateTexture(char lFileNameUtf8)
 Create a platform-specific texture instance.

+### <a name="Destroy"/>void Destroy(simul::crossplatform::Effect e)
+Destroy the effect when it is safe to do so.
+The pointer can now be reassigned or nulled.

 ### <a name="DispatchCompute"/>void DispatchCompute(simul::crossplatform::DeviceContext deviceContext, int w, int l, int d)
 Execute the currently applied compute shader.